Have You Been Charged With A Crime In Louisville, Kentucky? Here Is How The Arraignment Process Works.

-Arraignment is the process whereby a person charged with a crime is advised of their criminal charges.
-Additionally, the person will be advised of his or her Constitutional rights.
+Arraignment is the process whereby a person charged with a crime is advised of his or her criminal charges.
+Additionally, the person will be advised of his or her constitutional rights.
 The court will set bond and any accompanying conditions.
-For example, someone may be released on their own recognizance (R.O.R.) but prohibited from contact with the alleged victim or place of violation.
-Those defendants with some form of suspended or probated sentences may also expect to be served with written notice of the Prosecutor's intent to seek revocation of that jail sentence.
-For those facing felony charges who are not released and/or do not post bond, the Prosecutor must provide a preliminary or probable cause hearing on or before the tenth day post arraignment, exclusive of weekends and holidays.
-Those individuals who are charged with a felony and are released from jail are entitled to a probable cause hearing within 20 days of their arraignment, exclusive weekends and holidays.
+For example, someone may be released on his or her own recognizance (R.O.R.) but prohibited from contact with the alleged victim or place of violation.
+Those defendants with some form of suspended or probated sentences may also expect to be served with written notice of the prosecutor's intent to seek revocation of that jail sentence.
+For those facing felony charges who are not released or do not post bond, the prosecutor must provide a preliminary or probable cause hearing on or before the 10th day after arraignment, excluding weekends and holidays.
+Those individuals who are charged with a felony and released from jail are entitled to a probable cause hearing within 20 days of their arraignment, again excluding weekends and holidays.

-If the person is in custody, their arraignment will be held at the Louisville-Jefferson County Metro Corrections Department located at 400 South 6th Street, Louisville, KY 40202-2306 (502) 574-2167.
-Arraignment in this facility begins at 9:00 am.
-You will not be permitted inside the secure courtroom; however, the court has set up a room for relatives and interested parties to watch the arraignment on a closed circuit two way television system.
-When your friend or loved one appears before the Judge you may appear at a lectern that has a two way camera with the Judge, The Judge may ask you questions regarding the defendant's living arrangements, ties to the community, employment and other information the court may be interested in securing to determine an appropriate bond or conditions for release.
+If the person is in custody, his or her arraignment will be held at the Louisville Metro Department of Corrections.
+You will not be permitted inside the secure courtroom; however, the court has set up a room for relatives and interested parties to watch the arraignment on a closed-circuit two-way television system.
+When your friend or loved one appears before the judge, you may appear at a lectern that has a two-way camera with the judge.
+The judge may ask you questions regarding the defendant's living arrangements, ties to the community, employment and other information the court may be interested in securing to determine an appropriate bond or conditions for release.

 Pretrial/Probable Cause Hearing Date

 If you have been released from jail or merely cited, please wait for me to arraign you in the courtroom you have been assigned.
-I will be representing several other clients on the same day I am representing you.
-If you have not talked to me by 10am on your court date if you have morning court or 2:00 pm if you have afternoon court, please call my cell at (502) 648-1759.
-If your name is called by an officer, prosecutor, Judge or clerk, please politely inform them that I am your attorney and I may be contacted at (502) 648-1759 if they have any questions or need to speak to me immediately.
-No witnesses or police officers are subpoenaed to appear at Arraignment.
-You will not have to say anything at this hearing.
-If you are charged with a misdemeanor, our local court rules permit an attorney to appear at your arraignment without you having to be present.
+I will be representing several other clients on the same day I represent you.
+If your name is called by an officer, prosecutor, judge or clerk, please politely inform him or her that I am your attorney and I may be contacted if they have any questions or need to speak to me immediately.
+No witnesses or police officers are subpoenaed to appear at arraignment, and you will not have to say anything at this hearing.
+If you are charged with a misdemeanor, local court rules permit an attorney to appear at your arraignment without your presence.

-If you are released from jail, the Corrections department will provide you with a yellow discharge paper which will provide you the date, time, and location of your arraignment court date.
-After you are released from jail immediately call my office and schedule an appointment to come see me.
+If you are released from jail, the Department of Corrections will provide you with a yellow discharge paper which will inform you of the date, time and location of your arraignment court date.
+After you are released from jail, immediately call my office at 502-208-5116 and schedule an appointment to see me.